What qualifications do I need to apply?

 I missed the deadline, can I still apply?

 The online application system closes to new applications on the date specified in the system.
+You must submit your preliminary information and submit your application fee before the application deadline.
+You will then have ten days before the document deadline submit your documents and your referees can complete their submission.
 Watch those deadlines closely as they are not flexible.
-Additional time is allowed to complete in-progress applications, including paying your deposit, uploading documentation and having referees make their submissions.
 Faculty have discretion to add an out-of-cycle application and can initiate this process directly with staff but it cannot be initiated by a prospective student.
+Meeting deadlines is an important demonstration of your readiness to undertake graduate studies.

 When will I be notified if I have been accepted?

-The bulk of the decisions regarding the new cohort of students will be made approximately six weeks after the application deadline.
+The bulk of the decisions regarding the new cohort of students will be made approximately six weeks after the document deadline.
 Some students may need to wait longer as there are several variables at play in making the final decision and some details are not finalized until later.
 Please be patient.
 All students will be notified regarding the final outcome of their application.
 It is during this time period that official transcripts may be requested.
 If you have concerns, please wait until eight weeks after the application deadline to make inquiries.
 If you opt to withdraw your application, please notify the REM office as soon as possible so that we may remove your name from consideration.
+(For reference, all applications for the 2021 intake were finalized by May 12th).
+If you receive a competing offer, please contact the Graduate Program Assistant as matching funds may be available for qualified applicants.